 Visit my Society6 shop here or by clicking on the images below. :)

-There are three things that you should do before concluding whether a platform/marketplace is right for you or not:
+There are three things that you should do before deciding whether a platform/marketplace is right for you or not:

 a) Research, research, research (but don't get stuck there)